Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Enter the Fray.md

 If you are fighting a group of troublesome or dangerous foes, you can combine them into a single progress track.
 This is called a pack.
 Managing your progress against a pack is easier than tracking them as individuals, and will make combat go a bit faster.
 For a small pack (about 3 to 5), increase the rankby one.
 For a large pack (about 6 to 10) increase the rank by two.
 If you are facing more than 10 troublesome or dangerous foes, group them into smaller packs and associated progress tracks as appropriate.

-For more about the foes you might face in the Ironlands, see page 133
+For more about the foes you might face in the Ironlands, see [[05 Chapter - Foes and Encounters|Foes and Encounters]].